influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/introduction/installation_requirements.md

 ---
-title: Installation options (⏰ Please Read!)
+title: Installation requirements
 aliases:
-  - /enterprise_influxdb/v1.7/introduction/meta_node_installation/
+  - /enterprise_influxdb/v1.8/introduction/meta_node_installation/
-  - /enterprise_influxdb/v1.7/introduction/data_node_installation/
+  - /enterprise_influxdb/v1.8/introduction/data_node_installation/
   - /chronograf/latest/introduction/installation
-  - /enterprise/v1.7/introduction/installation_guidelines/
+  - /enterprise/v1.8/introduction/installation_guidelines/
 menu:
-  enterprise_influxdb_1_7:
+  enterprise_influxdb_1_8:
     weight: 20
     parent: Introduction
 ---

-Please review the sections below before you begin working with InfluxDB Enterprise.

-## Which installation is right for me?

-Two options are described for installing InfluxDB Enterprise.

-The [QuickStart installation](/enterprise_influxdb/v1.7/quickstart_installation/) process is intended for users looking to quickly get up and running with InfluxDB Enterprise and for users who want to evaluate it.
-The QuickStart installation process **is not** intended for use in a production environment.

-The [Production installation](/enterprise_influxdb/v1.7/production_installation/) process is recommended for users intending to deploy the InfluxDB Enterprise installation in a production environment.

-> **Note:** If you install InfluxDB Enterprise with the QuickStart installation process you will need to reinstall InfluxDB Enterprise with the Production installation process before using the product in a production environment.

-There are [other installation options](/enterprise_influxdb/v1.7/install-and-deploy/) available to easily install an InfluxDB Enterprise cluster in select environments.
+Review the installation requirements below, and then check out available options to [Install and deploy InfluxDB Enterprise](/enterprise_influxdb/v1.8/install-and-deploy/).

 ## Requirements for InfluxDB Enterprise clusters

-For an overview of the architecture and concepts in an InfluxDB Enterprise Cluster, review [Clustering Guide](/enterprise_influxdb/v1.7/concepts/clustering/).
+For an overview of the architecture and concepts in an InfluxDB Enterprise Cluster, review [Clustering Guide](/enterprise_influxdb/v1.8/concepts/clustering/).

 For clusters using a license key and not a license file, all nodes must be able to contact `portal.influxdata.com` via port `80` or port `443`.
 Nodes that go more than four hours without connectivity to the Portal may experience license issues.